What is Emotional Abuse?

 Crisis Text Line can help you deal with emotional abuse, whether you’re in an abusive relationship or recovering from an unhealthy situation.
 Reach a Crisis Counselor by texting HOME to 741741.

-How to Deal With Emotional Abuse
+How to Cope with Emotional Abuse

 If you’re in an emotionally abusive relationship, know that you deserve love and support.
 Nobody deserves to be abused.
 Recovering from emotional abuse may take time.
 No matter who is abusing you, or how big of a part of your life they are, recovery is possible.